w3c/wai-components/index.md

 ## Introduction {#intro}
 {:.no_toc}

-It is essential that several different components of Web development and interaction work together in order for the Web to be accessible to people with disabilities.
+It is essential that several different components of web development and interaction work together in order for the web to be accessible to people with disabilities.
 These components include:

--   **content** - the information in a Web page or Web application,
+-   **content** - the information in a web page or web application,
     including:
     -   natural information such as text, images, and sounds
     -   code or markup that defines structure, presentation, etc.